BBC Studios Natural History Unit: Filmography

 Since its inception in the 1950s, the Natural History Unit has produced a wealth of material for television, radio, and more recently, cinema.
 Being the first and the largest production unit devoted to natural history programme making, it maintains an extensive archive of images and sound recordings as well as film materials.
 The filmography article presents a chronological summary of the Unit's major television and film productions.

 In production

+Springwatch production staff Michaela Strachan, Chris Packham and Andrew Waddison.

 As well as returning series such as Springwatch and Autumnwatch and natural history content for BBC One's The One Show, the Unit has been commissioned to produce or co-produce the following announced titles: